demolidorpr/Dayz-DNetwork/README.md

 ## D-Network Dayz Epoch Server Pack 1.0.3.1

-This is custom dayz epoch script pack for Chernarus only.
+This is custom DayZ PvE Epoch script pack for Chernarus only.

 ### Modifications